kyma-project/kyma/docs/kyma/docs/overrides.md

 # DRAFT

-Kyma components are defined as [Helm](link) charts and are installed by the [Installer](here should go link).
+Kyma components are packaged as [Helm](https://github.com/helm/helm/tree/master/docs) charts and are installed by the [Installer](../../../components/installer/README.md).
 This document describes how to configure Installer with override values for Helm chart templates.

 ## Overview

-The [Installer](here should go link) is a Kubernetes Operator that uses Helm client to install Kyma components.
+The Installer is a Kubernetes Operator that uses Helm golang client to install Kyma components.
-Some components must be configured depending on installation environment (e.g. Domain name, TLS Certificates, Api Server CA etc.)
+Some components must be configured to align with installation environment (e.g. Domain name, TLS Certificates, Api Server CA etc.)
-For others you might want to customize the installation, for example: Provide different memory setting for particular component or change some database properties.
+You might also want to customize the installation - for example: Provide different memory setting for particular component or change some database properties.
-The Installer provides a generic way to configure overrides for your Helm charts.
+To address these needs, the Installer provides a generic way to configure overrides for your Helm charts.

 There are two sources of overrides for Installer:
 - Default overrides: Defined in `overrides.yaml`, a file in the root of installation package, that specifies versions of all kyma-specific components and other static overrides.